tobek/headsoak/notes.md

 ## tags

-- new tags automatically have random text color random bg color. work out some way to ensure they're always visible together. (is just brightness/value not to close alright? min saturation?). right click to randomize color to choose color
 - pseudo tag "untagged"
 - two options for what tags shown:
     - default: all tags
     - tags just in query (with numbers reflecting)
 - hover gives you options to rename, delete, and change colors.
 - does clicking add this tag to current nut, or add tag to query? both available in hover menu and configurable "default on click action" for tags?
-- a tag may be defined as any search query. give example queries.
-    - can you manually add nuts to a automatic tag
 - duplicate tags names not allowed, but tag names are case sensitive
 - sticky tags (float to top of any query, otherwise sorted as normal amongst themselves) - balloon or thumbtack icon?
     - how to implement: